Acacia alaticaulis

-Acacia alaticaulis is a species of flowering plant in the family Fabaceae and is endemic to a restricted area of New South Wales.
+Acacia alaticaulis is a species of flowering plant in the family Fabaceae.
+It is endemic to a restricted area of New South Wales in Australia.
 It is a spindly, slender shrub to small tree with wavy, winged ridges on the branchlets, bipinnate leaves with 7 to 17 pairs of pinnae, flowers arranged in a racemes with 8 to 41 spherical heads of flowers, each with 12 to 16 pale yellow or pale cream-coloured flowers, and curved, more or less flat pods up to 40–120 mm long.

 Description

 Acacia alaticaulis is a spindly, slender shrub to small tree that typically grows to a height of up to 4 m and has wavy, ridged branchlets, the ridges up to 3 mm wide.
-The leaves are winged with a rhachis 150–850 mm, the petiole up to 5 mm long.
+The leaves are winged with a rachis 150–850 mm, the petiole up to 5 mm long.
 The leaves are bipinnate, with up to 10 pairs of pinnae 12–60 mm long, each with 7 to 17 pairs of oblong to narrowly oblong pinnules 2.5–22 mm long and 0.9–3.6 mm wide.
 The flowers are arranged in a raceme up to 335 mm long with 8 to 41 spherical heads of flowers.
 Each head is more or less spherical, 7–11 mm in diameter on a peduncle 5–17 mm long with 6 to 16 pale yellow to cream-coloured.
-Flowering occurs from December to May the pod is flat, usually curved, 40–120 mm long and 11–13 mm wide.
+Flowering occurs from December to May.
+The pod is flat, usually curved, 40–120 mm long and 11–13 mm wide.